-In JTC 1, in the case where a National Body has voted negatively without submitting a justification, the vote will not be counted.
+In the case where a member body has voted negatively without submitting a justification, the vote will not be counted.

-In JTC 1, in the case where a National Body has voted negatively and has submitted comments that are not clearly of a technical nature, the secretariat shall contact the Technical Programme Manager within 2 weeks of the ballot closure.
+In the case where a Member Body has voted negatively and has submitted comments that are not clearly of a technical nature, the committee secretary shall contact the ISO/CS Technical Programme Manager within 2 weeks of the ballot closure.

-2.7.3 A final draft International Standard having been circulated for voting is approved if

-- a) a two-thirds majority of the votes cast by the P-members of the technical committee or subcommittee are in favour, and - b) not more than one-quarter of the total number of votes cast are negative.
+- 2.7.3 A final draft International Standard having been circulated for voting is approved if - a) a two-thirds majority of the votes cast by the P-members of the technical committee or subcommittee are in favour, and - b) not more than one-quarter of the total number of votes cast are negative.